University of FloridaSolutions for Your Life

-The way you keep your home will affect the health of your family and especially of your children.
-The number of children with asthma is increasing.
-You can help make your home a safe and healthy place for your children by eliminating or controlling the risks outlined in this publication.
+The way you clean and maintain your home will affect the health of your family, especially children.
+The incidence of children diagnosed with asthma is increasing.
+You can help make your home safe and healthy for your children by eliminating or controlling the risks outlined in this publication.

 Dust and Dust Mites

-• Keep childrens stuffed toys clean, wash them often.
+• Keep children's stuffed toys clean, and wash them often.

-• Use hard floors if given a choice.
-If carpets are used, vacuum them daily in areas where children play and weekly in other areas.
-(Remember children are often on the floor near carpets and dust.)
+• Install hard floors if possible.
+If carpets are used, vacuum them frequently in areas where children play and at least weekly in other areas of the residence.
+(Remember children are often on the floor near carpets and dust.
+If shoes are worn in the residence, whatever particulate is on the soles of those shoes could be accessible to those children.)

 Pets

-Your pets' urine, skin flakes, hair,and saliva can trigger asthma and other allergies.
+Our pets' urine, skin flakes, hair, and saliva can trigger asthma and other allergies.

 • Keep pets' bedding clean.